PrakharJain2004/Sentiment-Analysis-with-Scikit-Learn/README.md

 - Seaborn

 **Dataset:**
-The dataset consists of tweets about US airlines, publicly available on [GitHub](https://raw.githubusercontent.com/kolaveridi/kaggle-Twitter-US-Airline-Sentiment-/master/Tweets.csv).
+The dataset consists of tweets about US airlines, publicly available on [GitHub](https://raw.githubusercontent.com/kolaveridi/kaggle-Twitter-US-Airline-Sentiment-/master/Tweets.csv) or the folder with all the data is also uploaded.

 **Exploratory Data Analysis (EDA):**
 - Analyzed the distribution of tweets among different airlines.